-Have you been impacted by the coronavirus?
+Have you been affected by the coronavirus financial impact?
 Chances are, in one way or another—you have.

 The last recession was hard for Americans but we’re seeing the coronavirus have an even bigger impact on US households.
 Who thought that a virus 1,000 times smaller than a grain of sand would have triggered it?

 Our hearts go out to all the individuals and families that are suffering right now.
 The great news is you don’t have to live in fear!
 We’re all in this together and things will get better.

 Why Is The Coronavirus Financial Impact Such a Big Deal?